Proudly serving Kentucky including Lexington, Frankfort & Nearby

 Following the drilling of the holes, steel rods are driven through the soil to meet up with the earth anchor holes made in the previous step.

-The wall anchor in place and ready for assembly in a Stearns garage.
+The wall anchor in place and ready for assembly in a Columbia garage.

 Attaching Earth Anchors